dmiller12/libgripper/README.md

 cd <your-catkin-ws>
 catkin_make
 ```
-See [gripper_ros readme](gripper_ros/README.md) for instructions on using the BHand with ROS.
+See [gripper_ros readme](gripper_ros/README.md) for instructions on using the hardware drivers with ROS.
 # Core Library
-The library exposes two classes to interact with the hand `gripper::barrett::BarrettHand` and `gripper::barrett::BarrettHandDriver`.
+The library exposes classes to interact with both devices: `gripper::barrett::BarrettHand` / `gripper::barrett::BarrettHandDriver` for the Barrett hand and `gripper::robotiq::RobotiqGripper` for the Robotiq 2F gripper.

 `gripper::barrett::BarrettHand` provides a high level interface for the hand and should be the class used in almost all cases.
-The BarrettHandDriver class is responsible for the lower level communication and parsing.
+The `RobotiqGripper` exposes a similarly high level API (activate, setWidth, open/close) built on top of a Modbus RTU client.

 The Barrett Hand 262 exposes two modes, supervisory and real-time.
 Supervisory mode blocks until a command is complete.
 For example, when initializing the hand, another command cannot be sent until the entire sequence is complete.
 During this time you cannot query the devices for state information (such a joint position and velocity).
 The real-time mode is used to provide reference values to lower level controllers on the device.
 The commands can be specified to return state information in a non-blocking fashion.
 For that reason the BarrettHand is designed to be in real-time mode by default, continually querying the device for the current position.